-Per capita medical costs were developed from the medical working rate provided by the Fund for calendar year 2014, adjusting for age morbidity.
+Per capita medical costs were developed from the medical working rate provided by the Fund for calendar year 2015, adjusting for age morbidity.
 The working rates reflect expected RDS payments.
+Since GASB 43/45 requires AAL and ARC to be calculated without reduction for RDS payments, the above per capita costs were adjusted upward to include the assumed value of RDS payments, an average of \$597 per eligible individual, for fiscal 2015.
 The valuation relies on the accuracy of the rate calculations.
-PPO and prescription drug claims experience was provided by the Fund, but was not readily available by plan and Medicare status.
-We used this data to test the working rates for reasonability.
 We understand that the rates represent medical benefit costs only for annuitants under the Fund.

+Age-based Morbidity

-Age-based Morbidity Per capita costs are adjusted to reflect expected cost increases related to age.
+Per capita costs are adjusted to reflect expected cost increases related to age.
 The increase in the net incurred claims was assumed to be: